Should I buy running shoes online or in store?

 How we collected this data

-We pulled this data from the Run-It platform, shoe purchases and post-purchase satisfaction ratings logged by real users over the past several months.
-The dataset includes approximately 400 purchase entries.
+We pulled this data from the Run-It platform, shoe purchases and post-purchase satisfaction ratings logged by real users over the previous 6 months.
+The dataset includes 412 purchase entries.
 Each entry reflects a user-reported purchase channel (online or in-store) and a satisfaction score on a 1 to 10 scale, recorded at the time the shoe was added to their profile.

 About 73% of shoes were bought online, versus 27% in physical stores.
 Shoes bought online were rated higher on average, approximately 8.1 out of 10, compared to 7.6 for in-store purchases.
 Below, we unpack the factors runners cited to explain this gap.